-GRI Standard Content Page Information and/or omission General disclosures The organization and its reporting practices GRI 2: General disclosures 2021 2-1 Organizational details 10 Ligas de Alumínio S.A - LIASA - is a privately-held corporation.
-GRI 2: General disclosures 2021 2-2 Entities included in the sustainability reporting 10 LIASA has two subsidiaries, COMEL (Comercializadora de Energia LIASA), which sells energy, and Liasa North America (LNA), a United States-based subsidiary.
-GRI 2: General disclosures 2021 2-3 Reporting period, frequency and contact point 6 GRI 2: General disclosures 2021 2-4 Restatements of information This is LIASA's inaugural report.
-GRI 2: General disclosures 2021 2-5 External assurance As this is our inaugural Sustainability Report, it has not undergone external verification.
-Activities and workers GRI 2: General disclosures 2021 2-6 Activities, value chain and business relationships 14, 15, 16, 17 and 67 GRI 2: General disclosures 2021 2-7 Employees 44 GRI 2: General disclosures 2021 2-8 Workers who are not employees 45 Gove rnance GRI 2: General disclosures 2021 2-9 Governance structure and composition 30, 31, 32, 33 GRI 2: General disclosures 2021 2-10 Nominating and selecting the highest governance body 30 GRI 2: General disclosures 2021 2-11 Chair of the highest governance body 32 GRI 2: General disclosures 2021 2-12 Role of the highest governance body in overseeing the management of impacts All statements of values, mission, strategies, policies, and objectives of the company are proposed by respective technical areas.
+GRI Standard Content Page Information and/or omission General d isclosures The organization and i its reportin g practices GRI 2: General disclosures 2021 2-1 Organizational details 10 Ligas de Alumínio S.A - LIASA - is a privately-held corporation.
+GRI 2: General content 2021 2-2 Entities included in the sustainability reporting 10 LIASA has two subsidiaries, COMEL (Comercializadora de Energia LIASA), which sells energy, and Liasa North America (LNA), a United States-based subsidiary.
+GRI 2: General content 2021 2-3 Reporting period, frequency and contact point 6 GRI 2: General content 2021 2-4 Restatements of information This is LIASA's inaugural report.
+GRI 2: General content 2021 2-5 External assurance LIASA is currently working on its second Sustainability Report, which is not subject to external verification Activities a nd workers : GRI 2: General content 2021 2-6 Activities, value chain and business relationships 14, 15, 16, 17 and 67 GRI 2: General content 2021 2-7 Employees 44 GRI 2: General content 2021 2-8 Workers who are not employees 45 Gover nance GRI 2: General content 2021 2-9 Governance structure and composition 30, 31, 32, 33 GRI 2: General content 2021 2-10 Nominating and selecting the highest governance body 30 GRI 2: General content 2021 2-11 Chair of the highest governance body 32 GRI 2: General content 2021 2-12 Role of the highest governance body in overseeing the management of impacts All statements of values, mission, strategies, policies, and objectives of the company are proposed by respective technical areas.
 These proposals are then coordinated by the ESG Working Group, evaluated and approved by the ESG Committee, and finally reported to the Executive Committee.
 The Executive Committee oversees the functioning and impacts of these processes bi-weekly due to the fluid nature of decision-making at LIASA.
-GRI 2: General disclosures 2021 2-13 Delegation of responsibility for managing impacts 33 GRI 2: General disclosures 2021 2-14 Role of the highest governance body in sustainability reporting 22
+GRI 2: General content 2021 2-13 Delegation of responsibility for managing impacts 33 GRI 2: General content 2021 2-14 Role of the highest governance body in sustainability reporting 22